soniyath/CarSaleApp/README.md

 2. Make sure the Microsoft SQL Server is running successfully.
 3. Once you see the session is being restored throughout the session, then you're good to go!

+All the required validations are provided with the application.
+However, any modification ideas or change ideas would be really appreciated! :)